ArgonneCPAC/CosmoExplorer-DESCEvent/README.md

 ## Caveats and known issues
 - **This platform is in an early development stage**, so expect things to fail and be patient :).
 If you run into issues, please report them (see below), this will help us to improve the application.
+- **error messages:** errors that occur during the run **are not cleanly forwarded to the webpage** at the moment.
+Open the flow on Globus to see more info, and ask us; we can look up the exact error and let you know.
 - **halo-particle queries:** The query will fail if the halo cannot be found (invalid `fof_halo_tag`) or if the halo is below the particle-output mass threshold listed above.
 Currently, there is no "nice" error message; instead, you'll have to open the flow in Globus and look at the event details.

 ## Reporting Issues